ttungl/Competitive-Data-Science/Week1/Practice Quiz.md

 		+ **Interpretability problem with Random Forests**.
 We can't see or understand the relationship between the response and the independent variables.
 Random Forest is a predictive tool, not a descriptive one.

-		+ **Time complexity for training in Random Forests**.
+		+ **High time complexity for training in Random Forests**.
 It may take too long since getting trained multiple decision trees.
+Time complexity could increase exponentially in cases of categorical variables, i.e., a categorical column with n levels, Random Forests will split 2^n-1 points to find the max splitting point.
+Using H2O to train random forests to speed up the process.

+		+ **Range of values**